 Check it out!

-ELIXIR is an intergovernmental organisation that brings together life science resources from across Europe.
+ELIXIR is an intergovernmental organization that brings together life science resources from across Europe.
 ELIXIR includes 21 members and over 180 research organizations.
-It was founded in 2014, and is currently implementing its first five-year scientific programme.
+It was founded in 2014 and is currently implementing its first five-year scientific program.
 An ELIXIR Node is a collection of research institutes within a member country.
 ELIXIR Nodes run the resources and services that are part of ELIXIR.
 EMBL (European Molecular Biology Laboratory) is an intergovernmental organization so it is the only Node that is not associated with a country.